lifesfun101/lifesfun101.github.io/_posts/2020-5-28-Offshore-Review.md

 but between work, life and these crazy times it actually took me longer than expected to get to writing this.
 At the end of 2020, I have finished CRTP course and spent a couple of months without doing any courses or labs but rather going over my notes and solidifying what I have learned in the course.
 However, came 2021 and I realized I have not done any infrastructure assessment for a while (Life threw more and more web application tests at me).
-So I got a bit of an itch for another infrastructure environment to pwn and to further employ the skills/knowledge that I have obtained during CRTP.
+So, I got a bit of an itch for another infrastructure environment to pwn and to further employ the skills/knowledge that I have obtained during CRTP.
 I then headed to HTB and looked over the pro-labs that they had to offer.
 I ended up putting my finger on Offshore as I have read about and heard of it being a pretty real-life "corporate" environment.
 Hack The Box also rates Offshore as intermediate lab.
 By having prior OSCP and CRTP Experience, doing some vulnhub/HTB boxes here and there and being a fulltime pentester, I believed I had enough to knowledge for this lab not to be too challenging (and it was not).